clicknium/clicknium-docs/doc/api/python/uielement/clear_text.md

 **Parameters:**
      &emsp;**clear_method**: ClearMethod
         &emsp;&emsp; clear method, the method to clear text for the target element
-        &emsp;&emsp; `controlclearvalue`: invoke the action on the target element, for web element, perform through javascript; for desktop element, it should support the action, or will be failed
+        &emsp;&emsp; `controlclearvalue`: invoke the action on the target element, for web element, perform through javascript; for desktop element, it should support the action, or it will be failed
         &emsp;&emsp; `sendhotkey`:  through send hotkey to clear text on the target element, need specify "clear_hotkey" parameter
     &emsp;**clear_hotkey**: ClearHotKey
         &emsp;&emsp; clear hotkey, default is `{CTRL}{A}{DELETE}`